Arrest made in murder of missing Montgomery County Mother

 they would not be moving forward with the lease and that Watts had threatened to sue.

-On January 4th, Watts had shown up to the property again saying he had money to put down for the lease.
+On Jan.
+4th, Watts had shown up at the property again saying he had money to put down for the lease.

 This is what authorities believe led to the murder of Jennifer Brown.